hrithikguy/systecash/cmake/README_CMAKE.txt

 === Running tests

-To run the Gnucash tests (also called checks), use the `check` target.
+To run the systecash tests (also called checks), use the `check` target.
 For ninja, use:

    $ ninja check